 - Continually adding information and targeted content on specific areas within the criminal defense field;

 - Harnessing the power of social media; and

 - Continually adding informative and educational videos that provide general information requested by your ideal potential clients.

 Spending money on an expensive pay-per-click campaign does nothing to enhance the long-term goals of the website.
-Although targeted pay-per-click marketing may be beneficial when the website is first launched, the primary focus of the attorney’s marketing dollars must be spent on improving the main website, building back links from other quality and relevant websites, adding general information on hundreds of topics within the criminal defense field, and producing short video clips that can be added to the website over time.
+Although targeted pay-per-click marketing may be beneficial when the website is first launched or to test a new practice area, the primary focus of the attorney’s marketing dollars must be spent on improving the main website, building backlinks from other quality and relevant websites, adding general information on hundreds of topics within the criminal defense field, and producing short video clips that can be added to the website over time.

 The best strategy for criminal defense websites requires determining your favorite niche areas.
 For instance, an entire website can be built around any one of the following areas: